Quick & Easy Guide to Philippine Drone Laws, Certificates, and Registrations (2023 Updated)Alexa from the Philippine Drone Network

 As a result, the Civil Aviation Authority of the Philippines (CAAP) revised their guidelines to include non-commercial drones and ensure the safety of Filipinos who want to fly them as a hobby.

 The CAAP also held a 4-part webinar to explain and answer questions about the latest Philippine Civil Aviation Regulations.
-This is the newest set of laws, safety, and certification regulations that apply today in 2022.
+This is the newest set of laws, safety, and certification regulations that still apply today in 2023.

 These are the rules you need to follow until new regulations are published for drone and UAV pilots and operators (no date on that yet).